-The Phil Hardin Foundation Honors College at Meridian Community College offers academically gifted students the opportunity to enhance their educational experience.
-The Honors College is designed to complement the University Transfer program through enriched courses, development of leadership skills, and more individualized academic support.
-Students enjoy a community of classmates who are interested in making the most of their college learning experience.
-The Phil Hardin Foundation Honors College provides students with the opportunity for growth as students, leaders, and stewards of the community.
-Students also have the opportunity to broaden their horizons through educational travel.
-Students who complete graduation requirements for the Honors College will be awarded an Honors College diploma and will be eligible to transfer into the honors programs at participating Mississippi universities.
+The Phil Hardin Foundation Honors College at Meridian Community College offers academically-gifted students the opportunity to enhance their educational experience.
+Designed to complement the University Transfer Program through enriched courses, the Honors College develops students' leadership skills and offers more individualized academic support.
+Additionally, students gain the opportunity for growth in a myriad of ways including volunteering, traveling, and meeting with leaders and stewards of the community.
+Those who complete graduation requirements for the honors college will be awarded an honors college diploma and will be eligible to transfer into the honors college at participating Mississippi universities.